 - After the End: The entire game turns out to be set in a post-apocalyptic wasteland.
 Considering the Tomato in the Mirror reveal, it's entirely possible that the player character's invasion fleet actually bombed the planet to rubble.

-- Arc Word: wanderer.
+- Arc Words: wanderer.
 Used many times casually, to the effect that a first-time player won't notice at first that you and everyone you work with are aliens.